RaspberryPiFoundation/curriculum_documentation/projects.md

 + You should be able to see a file with a `.manifest` extension in the same folder (or the folder above) the folder containing your new project.

-+ Add your project to the manifest.
++ Add your project to the 'additional projects' manifest.
 You can do this by copying and pasting an existing project entry, modifying the parameters.
 Here's an example:

 ```
         {